tm_animate

 Arguments

 group by variable used to create the animation frames.
-Note: it is called
+This is similar to the

 number of animation frames.
 So far, this only applied experimentally in transition map variables.
 See the extension package tmap.cartogram.